 On my maternal side, my grandmother was the only living grandparent I ever knew and I only spoke to her in Hokkien.
 My late grandmother spent her entire life in Malaysia without ever stepping foot outside of the country.
 She’d tell me stories about poverty in Malaysia and about her mother with bound Lotus feet.
 If foot-binding isn’t Chinese, then I don’t know what is.
 My grandfather also spoke Hokkien and his parents were textile merchants from China who made their way down to Malaysia.
 Unfortunately, the war and my grandfather’s opium addiction meant that wealth would escape this generation.

-Secondly, It may seem like I’m lying for the “sake of my career” but honestly, being PURE chinese doesn’t help much out here.
+Secondly, I must say being PURE Chinese doesn’t help much out here.
 I think there are much more perks with half-breeds in Malaysia than anything!
 For instance, writers often enjoy explaining how someone is of mixed parentage, some kind of unique Eurasian blend or even containing the bloodline of some tribe.
-The personalities that dominate this urban English market are mixed and most commercialsÂ scour for the unique “pan-Asian” look.
-So coming in as a pure Chinese without any foreign blend to my advantage was an immenseÂ challenge.
-Thank God for my Canadian accent, eh? (hahahhaa) So as much as I’d like to lie about how exotic my features are attributed from 1/32 of Portugese and 1/64 of Mongolian, my parentage only goes as far as Teluk Intan and Jalan Ipoh!!!
+The personalities that dominate this urban English market are mixed and most commercials scour for the unique “pan-Asian” look.
+So coming in as a pure Chinese without any foreign blend to my advantage was an immense challenge.

 On that note, I decided to eat a very non-Chinese dinner tonight: Large Big Mac Meal with Apple Pie.
 BOO-YAH!